PhoenixPE/PhoenixPE/README.md

 * Build from Win10/Win11 sources using either boot.wim or WinRE.wim as a base.
 * Designed from the ground up to be developer/contributor friendly and use clean, well documented code.
 * Easy to understand options and uncluttered user interface.
-* Flexible and fully customizable.
+* Flexible architecture.
+* PEBakery's powerful scripting language allows extensive customization.

 ## Features